International Business Simulation

-The components and process of strategy formulation, the linkages between marketing decisions and overall business strategy and the design of business plans.
+- Demonstrate comprehensive knowledge and understanding of the components and process of strategy formulation, the linkages between marketing decisions and overall business strategy and the design of business plans;

-The financial consequences of marketing decisions and alternative methods of financing marketing investments.
+- Analyse the financial consequences of marketing decisions and alternative methods of financing marketing investments;

-The contribution of research and development and quality consistency to improved customer satisfaction.
+- Critically appraise the contribution of research and development and quality consistency to improved customer satisfaction;

-The impact of work force and capital expenditure on productivity performance.
+- Critically evaluate the impact of work force and capital expenditure on productivity performance;